6 Apps and Tools to Quickly Tune Your Guitar

 Guitar tuning apps go back years to the old Windows Mobile (pre-dating iPhone), and are one of the earliest examples of mobile apps.
 They essentially turn your phone into a guitar tuner, taking advantage of the device microphone.

 Many good guitar tuning apps are available on all platforms.
-Android users should start with PitchLab Guitar Tuner (LITE), which will do the job reliably.
+Android users should start with PitchLab Guitar Tuner (LITE) [No longer available], which will do the job reliably.
 If you run into any problems with it, however, plenty of alternatives are available.

-Guitar tuners are also available for Windows Phone, such as the free Guitarist Tuner.
+Guitar tuners are also available for Windows Phone.

 Tuning a Guitar Fast: Meet Gibson’s G-Force